TeriAnn's Guide to Aladdin Mantle Lamps

 The beacon oil pot lamp is made by Plume and Atwood, the same company that made the Aladdin lamps.
 The oil pot font used for this lamp is the same as was used for the Aladdin model 1 through model 6 lamps but without the centre draft tube used by the Aladdin lamps.

-Oil pot lamps were intended to fit inside an lamp body, such as a vase lamp, gone with the wind style lamp or a hanging lamp body.
+Oil pot lamps were intended to fit inside a lamp body, such as a vase lamp, gone with the wind style lamp or a hanging lamp body.
 They made a nice upgrade over round or flat wick oil pots providing a lot more light using less kerosene.
 This lamp has the Beacon model 4 burner.

 Beacon oilpot bottom